MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaTenantRelationshipMultiTenantOrganizationJoinRequest.md

 Before a tenant added to a multi-tenant organization can participate in the multi-tenant organization, the administrator of the joining tenant must submit a join request.
 To allow for asynchronous processing, you must wait a minimum of 2 hours between creation and joining a multi-tenant organization.
 Furthermore, to allow for asynchronous processing, you must wait up to 4 hours before joining a multi-tenant organization is completed.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgTenantRelationshipMultiTenantOrganizationJoinRequest](/powershell/module/Microsoft.Graph.Identity.SignIns/Update-MgTenantRelationshipMultiTenantOrganizationJoinRequest?view=graph-powershell-1.0)

 ## SYNTAX